OrigamiSL/FPPformerV2/README.md

 | |-Binance_ETHUSDT_1h (1).csv
 ```

 Then you can run `./data/preprocess.py` to preprocess the raw data of Air, River, BTC and ETH datasets.
+Attention!
+If you directly use the preprocessed datasets provided in this repository, there is no need to run `./data/preprocess.py`, otherwise errors would occur.

-We replace the missing values, which are tagged with -200 value, by the average values of normal ones.
+In 'preprocess.py', We replace the missing values, which are tagged with -200 value, by the average values of normal ones.
 We remove the variable `NMHC(GT)` in Air dataset in that all data of this variable in test subset is missing.
-We only select the first eight variables as thers are corresponding time-lagged observations from different hours in the past.
-We remove the discrete variables in BTC/ETH datasets.
+In River dataset, we only select the first eight variables as others are corresponding time-lagged observationst.
+Moreover, We remove the discrete variables in BTC/ETH datasets.

 After you successfully run `./data/preprocess.py`, you will obtain folder tree:
 ```